daviddrysdale/mdbook-asciidoc/sample/src/chapter1.md

 This is a paragraph of text, including **bold** and *italic* text.
 Also ~~strikethrough~~.

-This includes `code` identifiers, and some "quoted text" (including 'single quotes').
+This includes `code + 1` identifiers, and some "quoted text" (including 'single quotes').

 This is an inline URL: <https://lurklurk.org>